Data-Science-kosta/Long-texts-Sentiment-Analysis-RoBERTa/README.md

 </p>
 </details>
 <br />
-Dataset is splitted into train, val and test sets with percentages respectively: 80%, 10%, 10%, in the way that new sets are balanced.
+Dataset is splitted into train, val and test sets with percentages respectively: 80%, 10%, 10%, in the way that new sets are balanced.<br />
 ![dataset split](https://github.com/Data-Science-kosta/Long-texts-Sentiment-Analysis-RoBERTa/tree/main/garbage/1.png)
 # Model